bcgov/entity/rfcs/rfc-covid-agm-extension.md

 Changes required in annual_report validation and get todo task.
   - In validation `expected_date` has been calculated from `last_ar_date` by adding a year, which creates an issue with the new requirement

-    Example: Filing an ar for 2020 on 2021 Aug 15th the `last_ar_date` will set to 2021 Aug 15th, when user tries to file an ar for the year 2021 the existing validation restrict to file on or before 2022 Aug 15th.
+    Example: Filing an ar for 2020 on 2021 Aug 15th (AGM date) the `last_ar_date` will set to 2021 Aug 15th, when user tries to file an ar for the year 2021 the existing validation restrict to file on or before 2022 Aug 15th.
 Based on the requirement user cannot file after 2022 Apr 30.
 For the first time filer has same kind of issue.
 If the founding date is 2020 Jan 15th and trying to file on Mar 15th, the validation restrict to file after 2021 Jan 15th

   - In todo task `todo_start_date` is calculating in the same logic as above (by adding 1 year).
 This will fail in the upcomming year.